IgorDrgonec/VectorBT-Flask/docs/docs/documentation/indicators/parsers.md

 #### TA-Lib

-Another automation touches TA-Lib indicators: vectorbt will replace any variable annotated with `@talib` with an actual TA-Lib indicator function that can work on two-dimensional data!
+Another automation touches TA-Lib indicators: vectorbt will replace any variable annotated with `@talib` with an actual TA-Lib indicator function that can work on both one-dimensional and two-dimensional data!

 ```pycon
 >>> expr = """